 Not only does it support healthy blood pressure but also total cholesterol and LDL levels, too.

-I consider it my secret weapon for maintaining a healthy heart and mood for life.
+I consider beets my secret weapon for maintaining a healthy heart and mood for life.

 Editor’s note: There are numerous safe and natural ways to decrease your risk of blood clots including the 25-cent vitamin, the nutrient that acts as a natural blood thinner and the powerful herb that helps clear plaque.
 To discover these and more, click here for Hushed Up Natural Heart Cures and Common Misconceptions of Popular Heart Treatments!